These DIY mudroom lockers added much needed storage and organization to this busy space.

 - Each cubby has a 20" opening.

-- Bench seat measures 88 ยฝ" long x 18 ยพ" wide
+- DIY mudroom bench seat measures 88 ยฝ" long x 18 ยพ" wide

 First step, take off the existing base board.
-I was very careful, as I want to use it again.
+I was very careful, as I want to use the whole thing again.

 Tip for removing base boards: run a blade along the top of the molding to break the caulk seal.
 Then use a crow bar to carefully pry the molding away from the wall.